dhruvilgala/Event-Locator/README.md

 Instructions to run code:
 1. Download the runnable jar file Event_Locator.jar from the folder.
 2. Open terminal/Command Line and switch directory to the one containing Event_Locator.jar
-3. type "java -jar Event_Locator.jar" into the command line and run program.
+3. type "java -jar EventLocator.jar" into the command line and run program.

 Assumptions:
 1. Each coordinate holds only one event.
 2. Each event has a unique numeric identifier.
 3. Each event has 0 or more tickets.